elden43/ping-kong/README.md

 # README for Ping-Kong

 ## What is Ping-Kong?
-If you need, for example, to send 500 requests to a specific address in a very short time to see how your web application handles it, or if you want to test a set of your endpoints, this tool has you covered.
-Simply create a straightforward configuration file, including any necessary data, and let Ping-Kong do the rest.

-Ping-Kong is a **powerful tool** (haha, just joking, it's just simple tool to help with some basic testing) for batch and automated HTTP request sending based on a provided configuration.
+Ping-Kong is a powerful tool (okay, maybe not that powerful, but it's a simple tool to help with basic testing) for batch and automated HTTP request testing.
 You can use Ping-Kong for:
 - Performance testing (load testing) of APIs.
 - Automating testing of HTTP endpoints.
 - Sending massive amounts of data via HTTP methods (e.g., POST or GET).